21+ RV Patio Ideas That Will Make Your RV Campsite a Vibe

 (You can also have an RV awning installed if you would like to add one!)

 Colorful lights are a great way to add a little light and personality to your RV patio.
-If you’re feeling extra creative, you can make your own custom lights for your RV like Josh Ward.
+If you’re feeling extra creative, you can make your own custom lights for your RV like Josh Ward and check out these RV interior lighting updates for inspiration.

 The string lights were inspired by some bear lights Josh’s grandparents hung on their RV in the 80s.
 To make these lights, he collected plastic honey bears and attached them to a string of large bulb Christmas lights.
 What a fun way to reuse honey bottles!